 An early morning flight brings you to the Inca capital of Cusco.
 After settling into your hotel, you can tour Cusco's largest open market and the adjacent witches' market, where natural medicines and charms for curing heartache and other afflictions are sold.
 Travelers will also have the opportunity to visit the Center for Traditional Textiles in Cusco, a local organization committed to preserving the region's weaving traditions.
 Watch weavers demonstrate their craft and learn about the history and processes of Peru's most well-known art form.
 The evening is yours to take in some of Cusco's varied and exciting nightlife.

-Today, rise early for your journey to the village of Chinchero.
-Chinchero is a town made up by several communities and whose main income comes from textiles and tourism here we can partake in a weaving demonstration, learn about indigenous medicinal plants and see the ancestral way of life of Andean People.
-Afterwards, ascend to Allpachaca, at 12,000 feet elevation, to begin your biking tour.
+Today, rise early for your trip to the village of Chinchero.
+Chinchero is a town made up of several communities whose main income comes from textiles and tourism here we can partake in a weaving demonstration, learn about indigenous medicinal plants, and see the ancestral way of life of the Andean People.
+Afterward, ascend to Allpachaca, at 12,000 feet elevation, to begin your biking tour.
 You will ride for 3-4 hours, past beautiful Piuray Lake and the local farms and villages until you reach the community of Tauca (12,660 feet).
-After lunch, get settled into your community campsite where you will be spend the night.
+After lunch, get settled into your community campsite where you will be spending the night.
 In the evening feel free to talk a walk around the community and maybe meet some of the locals.

 After breakfast, begin your horse-assisted trek to the Queñua Sundur Valley.
 Along the way, visit several archeological sites rarely visited by outsiders including Kinsa Salayo and Huchuy Qosqo.
 Enjoy sensational views of the Sacred Valley and the Urubamba Mountains with their impressive glaciers.
 Tonight camp near Huchuy Qosqo, known as "Little Cusco".
 Your guides will set up camp and make dinner you relax and enjoy the ruins of Huchuy Qosqo.
 Today's hike totals 8 miles in length.